14 Ecommerce Tips to Boost Sales for Small Businesses

 Google has a free mobile-friendly test tool that shows what your site looks like on mobile.
 It also suggests what improvements you can make to your site.

-When optimizing your site for the best possible experience, ask yourself questions like:
+When optimizing your ecommerce business for the best possible experience, ask yourself questions like:

 • How will your navigation work on different devices?